Back to 4WD Article Index

 The safest solution for four wheel drive users is to purchase a cover which has been written for them.
 A 4WD car insurance policy which specifically covers the vehicle for both on road and off road use.

-In recognition of the problems people were having in securing comprehensive off road cover from conventional car insurers Barley Insurances developed an off-road policy.
+In recognition of the problems people were having in securing comprehensive off road cover from conventional car insurers Rothbury developed an off-road policy.
 The new policy took some time to work through with the underwriters.
-Initially the insurance company was a little hesitant at providing a special 4WD Off-Road coverage for us, but eventually adopted the well tested wording from their Australian offices specifically for Barley Insurances Ltd.
+Initially the insurance company was a little hesitant at providing a special 4WD Off-Road coverage for us, but eventually adopted the well tested wording from their Australian offices specifically for Rothbury Insurance Brokers Group.

 The new offroad policy was initially limited to members of the 4WD Association.
 However, after talking with Paul's Fishing Kites we have decided to relax this rule a little to accommodate beach users getting to their fishing spots.
 We recognize that fishing with kites presents the opportunity for the fishing enthusiast to take the vehicle onto beaches well away from general public and recovery services.